regexyl/notes/How AnimatePresence in framer-motion works.md

 React updates `currentChildren` once `Child2` is removed, showing that only `Child1` remains.
 From this, we can derive a third state: `exitingChildren`, which takes the difference between `allChildren` and `currentChildren`.

-This third state is crucial.
+This third state, `exitingChildren`, is crucial.
 Firstly, we want to trigger the exit animations once an element is registered as 'exiting'.
 Secondly, we want to ensure that this particular element is deleted from `AnimatePresence` so that we don't keep unnecessary references to elements that don't exist in the React tree.

 ![[Pasted image 20240107023848.png]]